The Morse-Sard theorem revisited: Examples and relations to other work

 Let us finish this section with some remarks about the statement of Theorem \ref{general theorem}.
 A natural question is whether condition $(2)$ of Theorem \ref{general theorem} could be replaced with a weaker condition in which the limit would hold for a.e. $x$ instead of all $x$.
 The answer is negative.
 Indeed, consider Whitney's example from \cite{Whitney}, where an arc $C$ in $\R^2$ and a function $f:\R^2\to\R$ are constructed in such a way that $f$ is critical on $C$ (meaning that $C\subseteq C_f$) and $f$ is not constant on $C$; in particular $f(C_f)$ contains an open interval, and $f$ does not have the Morse-Sard property.
 See also \cite{Norton2, Hajlasz2} and the references therein for more information about Whitney-type examples.
-Although not explicitly stated in Whitney's paper, these $f$ and $C$ satisfy two important additional properties: \begin{enumerate} \item[{(a)}] $f$ is of class $C^{\infty}$ on $\R^2\setminus C$, and \item[{(b)}] $\mathcal{L}^{2}(C)=0$. \end{enumerate} Property (b) follows easily from the definition of $C$, while (a) is a consequence of the facts that $f$ is constructed by applying the Whitney Extension Theorem (WET) to a function defined on $C$, and that the WET provides us with extensions which are always of class $C^\infty$ outside the closed set on which the functions to be extended are initially defined.
+Although not explicitly stated in Whitney's paper, these $f$ and $C$ satisfy two important additional properties: \begin{enumerate} \item[{(a)}] $f$ is of class $C^{\infty}$ on $\R^2\setminus C$, and \item[{(b)}] $\mathcal{L}^{2}(C)=0$. \end{enumerate} Property (b) follows easily from the definition of $C$, while (a) is a consequence of the facts that $f$ is constructed by applying the Whitney Extension Theorem to a function defined on $C$, and that Whitney's theorem provides us with extensions which are always of class $C^\infty$ outside the closed set on which the functions to be extended are initially defined.
 Then, since $f$ has derivatives of all orders which are locally Lipschitz on the open set $\R^2\setminus C$, it is clear that $\limsup_{h\to 0}\frac{|f(x+h)-f(x)-Df(x)(h)|}{|h|^2}<\infty$ for all $x\in \R^2\setminus C$, and in particular for a.e. $x\in\R^2$.
 On the other hand $f$ clearly satisfies conditions $(1)$ and $(3)$ of Theorem \ref{general theorem}.
 However, $\mathcal{L}^{1}(f(C_f))>0$.

 Thus, refining the question about condition $(2)$ of Theorem \ref{general theorem}, one could ask: how small must a set $N\subset\R^n$ be in order that Theorem \ref{general theorem} still holds true if we replace condition $(2)$ with a new condition in which the limit holds for every $x\in\R^n\setminus N$?
 This question is of course much more difficult to answer.
-By combining Theorem \ref{abstract theorem} for $m=1$ with \cite[Theorem 2]{Norton}, we can nevertheless obtain a partial answer as follows.
+By combining Theorem \ref{abstract theorem} for $m=1$ with \cite[Theorem 2]{Norton} and the results of \cite{LiuTai}, we can nevertheless obtain a partial answer as follows.